Let us look at brands…

-With changes in technology levels comes some major differences that often influences the ability of the hearing aids and eventually your satisfaction and benefit.
+With changes in technology levels come some major differences that often influences the ability of the hearing aids and eventually your satisfaction and benefit.
 Basic hearing aids typically work well in a quiet home environment and one on one conversation in this quiet environment.
 They will not function as well in noisy, social environments.
-More advanced hearing instruments has more features and more ability to preserve speech and control background noise for an enhanced listening experience and improved communication.
+More advanced hearing instruments have more features and more ability to preserve speech and control background noise for an enhanced listening experience and improved communication.
 Top range hearing instruments typically contain the best features available to make listening as natural, comfortable and clear as possible (especially in noisy listening environments).
-When comparing more basic levels of technology with more advanced levels it is clear that the technical features in the lower technology levels is limited as opposed to higher technology levels.
+When comparing more basic levels of technology with more advanced levels, it is clear that the technical features in the lower technology levels are limited as opposed to higher technology levels.

 Sound quality is an important aspect to consider when comparing instruments with one another.
-Higher technology instruments generally offer better sound quality, simply because its ability to adjust sound very frequency specific and correct hearing in the exact right balance enhances your experience.
+Higher technology instruments generally offer better sound quality, simply because its ability to adjust sound is very frequency specific and correct hearing in the exact right balance enhances your experience.

 Why not take part in the next question?

 Do the following: Let us use the comparison of an equalizer in a sound system, even if you know absolutely nothing of sound.

-Yes – that is indeed right – the third image contains an equalizer system with many more adjustable bits or bands as opposed to both the previous pictures.
+Yes – that is indeed right – the second image contains an equalizer system with many more adjustable bits or bands as opposed to both the previous pictures.
 This means that the sound could be set much more specific according to a person’s hearing loss, with much better sound quality and clarity.
 That is why your hearing health care provider should focus on and look into your unique hearing loss and individual need.
 Spend some time with your Audiologist to really understand what the best solution would be.

 How do I know what is right for me?

 The recommendation of hearing instrument suited for you is essentially based on four main aspects: